bateman/PyRays/README.md

 ## Publish to PyPI

-To manually publish your package to PyPI, run `make project/publish`.
+To manually publish your package to PyPI, run `make publish`.
 If necessary, this will build the project as a Python package and upload the generated `*.tar.gz` and `*.whl` files to PyPI.

 > [!TIP]
-> Run `make project/publishall` to manually publish the package to PyPI and the documentation site to GitHub Pages.
+> Run `make publish-all` to manually publish the package to PyPI and the documentation site to GitHub Pages.

 > [!WARNING]
-> Before trying manually publish your package to PyPI, make sure you have a valid API token.
-Then, you need manually configure `poetry` running the following command: `poetry config pypi-token.pypi <your-api-token>`.
+> Before trying manually publish your package to PyPI with, make sure you have a valid API token.
+Then, you need to create a `.env' file formatted as follows:
+> ```
+> UV_PUBLISH_PASSWORD=<your-PyPI-token-here>
+> UV_PUBLISH_USERNAME=__token__
+> ```

+> [!TIP]
+> I recommend installing `autoenv` via [homebrew](https://brew.sh) to automatically load the environment variables whenever you cd into the project directory.

 ## Documentation

-* Run `make docs/build` to build the project documentation using `mkdocs`.
+* Run `make docs-build` to build the project documentation using `mkdocs`.
 The documentation will be generated from your project files' comments in docstring format, thanks to the `mkdocstrings` plugin.
 The documentation files will be stored in the `DOCS_SITE` directory (by default `site/`).
-* Run `make docs/serve` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
+* Run `make docs-serve` to browse the built site locally, at http://127.0.0.1:8000/your-github-name/your-project-name/
-* Run `make docs/publish` to publish the documentation site as GitHub pages.
+* Run `make docs-publish` to publish the documentation site as GitHub pages.
 The content will be published to a separate branch, named `gh-pages`.
 Access the documentation online at https://your-github-name.github.io/your-project-name/

 > [!TIP]
 > You can edit the `mkdocs.yml` file to adapt it to your project's specifics.
 For example, you can change the `material` theme or adjust the logo and colors.
 Refer to this [guide](https://squidfunk.github.io/mkdocs-material/setup/) for more.